Arrival Process

 • WWU official photo ID

-• Swipe-access to your meal plan and Viking Dollars
+• Swipe-access to your meal plan and Dining Dollars

 • Student bus pass and shuttle